EricAzayev/Full-Stack_Portfolio/FoodTracker/README.md

+What's left before deployment:
+Analytics and History Tab, Recommended Next Meal Implement Local AI Model to add new foods

+Planned Deployment Date: December 15th

+4. Package the Desktop App

+Uses electron-builder to create a standalone installer:

+npx electron-builder

+5. Distribute the Installer

+After building, the installer will appear in:

+/release/

+This includes:

+FoodTracker Setup.exe (Windows)

+or .dmg / .AppImage depending on OS

+Users can download the installer, run it, and launch FoodTracker as a fully local desktop application with:

+Local Express backend

+Local Vite frontend

+Local JSON data storage

 # Food Tracker

 A full-stack nutrition tracking application that helps users monitor their daily caloric intake, macronutrients, and meal history with an intuitive visual interface.